DevXT-LLC/ezlocalai/README.md

 }
 ```

-With `disable_fallback=true`, the request excludes Chutes and waits without a
+With `disable_fallback=true`, the request excludes Chutes and OpenRouter and
-router-side deadline until an internal worker is available.
-The flag is also
+waits without a router-side deadline until an internal worker is available.
-honored by a directly addressed ezlocalai worker, preventing its configured
+The flag is also honored by a directly addressed ezlocalai worker, preventing
-`FALLBACK_SERVER` from being used for that request.
+its configured `FALLBACK_SERVER` from being used for that request.

 The router listens on port `8092` by default and exposes the same OpenAI-compatible endpoints as a normal ezlocalai server, plus: